Faculty and Instructors

 career

-He has lectured at Japan Department Stores Association and business seminars, and has served as a judge for business plan contests, Startup Weekend coach, local government business improvement person, and many others.
+He has lectured at the Japan Department Stores Association and business seminars, and has served as a judge for business plan contests, Startup Weekend coach, and local government business improver.
 He is a certified small and medium enterprise diagnostician and a first-class financial planning technician.
 He holds a Master of Business Administration (MBA).

 Message to Students